Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Theoretical error estimate

 \begin{Remark} The weight \(\phi \equiv 1\) satisfies Assumption \ref{con:weight}.
 In this case, the WeightedPINN loss reduces to the standard PINN loss.
 Therefore, Theorem \ref{thm:errorHeat} and Theorem \ref{thm:errorWave} include the standard PINN as a special case. \end{Remark}

 Theorem \ref{thm:errorHeat} and Theorem \ref{thm:errorWave} establish the existence of deep neural networks that approximate both the state and the control given sufficient regularity.
-In particular, the results guarantee that the total WeightedPINN loss can be made arbitrarily small by an appropriate choice of network width and depth.
+In particular, the results guarantee that the total WeightedPINN loss can be made arbitrarily small, provided the network width and depth are chosen sufficiently large.

+Now, let us further assume a multiplicative structure on \eqref{Heat1}.
+For the heat equation, we assume \begin{enumerate}[label=(V\arabic*),series=V] \item There exists \(V\in L^{\infty}(Q_T)\) such that the control problem on the heat equation under consideration is